 If you are a Backer, a Chop affects your return on the investment.
 If the Organizer doesn’t report Chop payouts, how do you know if you are getting your full share of your Horse’s earnings?

 My friends at YouStake said it “would be much better if (Organizers) took off their blinders and officially recognized Chops.”
 Most Organizers don’t.
-Part of the premise behind YouStake is that they are creating investment opportunities in regulated and reported events.
+Part of the premise behind YouStake is that they are creating investment opportunities in regulated and reported poker tournaments.
 If Chops never happened, the published payouts would serve the reporting needs of Backers.

 To the non-poker player, these Chops may come across as unseemly.
 Last weekend was the British Open golf tournament.
-If the final twosome were tied for the lead and while walking down the 18th fairway one of them said to the other, “I’m nervous as hell and really need the money, so why don’t we Chop the prize money equally and simply play for the Claret Jug,” the golfing world would go totally batshit crazy.
+If the final twosome were tied for the lead and while walking down the 18th fairway one of them said to the other, “I’m nervous as hell and really need the money, so why don’t we Chop the 1st and 2nd place money equally and simply play for the Claret Jug,” the golfing world would go totally batshit crazy.
 (I think that would be awesome!)
 At the end of a poker tournament, this would be perfectly normal.

 Even worse, if the winnings are large enough to require the issuance of income tax reporting forms (Form 1099-G), the amounts reported to the guv’ment won’t match the reality.